barryam3/trivia/README.md

    separated by commas.
 For the other three boxes, copy in the text from the files in the folder `q_and_a` (or pass in your own text in the same format--open the file in Excel and edit it).
-2. Load the pages `localhost:3000/game/{uid}/1?leader=true` and
+2. The pages `localhost:3000/game/{uid}/1?leader=true` and
-   `localhost:3000/game/{uid}/1` replacing `{uid}` with the uid you chose.
+   `localhost:3000/game/{uid}/1` will automatically open replacing the `{uid}` with the uid you chose.
 The leader page allows you to click between questions and change the display.
 The follower page automatically updates based on the actions taken in the leader.

 ## Fonts